Difference between Unicast, Broadcast & Multicast

 Hence, rather than sending thousands of copies of a streaming event, the server instead streams a single flow that is then directed by routers on the network to the hosts that have specified that they need to get the stream.
 This removes the requirement to send redundant traffic over the network and also be likely to reduce CPU load on systems, which are not using the multicast system, yielding important enhancement to efficiency for both server and network.

 Multicast is true broadcast?

 The multicast source depends on multicast-enabled routers to forward the packets to all clients’ subnets that have clients listening.
-However, there is no direct affiliation between clients and Windows media server.
-The Windows media server creates an “.nsc” (NetShow channel) file when the multicast station is first formed.
+However, there is no direct affiliation between clients and Windows media servers.
+The Windows media server creates a “.nsc” (NetShow channel) file when the multicast station is first formed.
 Usually, the .nsc file is sent to the client from a web server.
 This file holds data that the Windows media player requires to listen for the multicast.
-This is quite same to fine-tuning a station on a radio.
-Every client which eavesdrops to the multicast includes no extra overhead on the server.
-In fact, the server sends out only single stream per multicast station.
+This is quite the same as fine-tuning a station on a radio.
+Every client which eavesdrops on the multicast includes no extra overhead on the server.
+In fact, the server sends out only a single stream per multicast station.
 The equal load is experienced on the server whether only a single client or multiple clients are listening.

 Multicast on the Internet is usually not a concrete solution because only small sections of the Internet are enabled with Multicast.
 On the other hand, incorporate environments where all routers are multicast-enabled can save quite a bit of bandwidth.

 - WANNACRY PETYA RANSOMWARE: ACT FAST, BEFORE IT’S TOO LATE! - June 28, 2017

 - “D” for Demonetization! - January 5, 2017

 - 2017 – The Year of the Internet of Things - September 1, 2016